 Highest Honors: 3.75 to 4.00. . . .
 High Honors: 3.50 to 3.74. . . . .
 Honors: 3.25 to 3.49

-Phi Theta Kappa members may purchase separate PTK Honors cords from the PTK sponsor.
-Student should contact Ms. Annette Staats at 918-647-1398 and visit with her in persona in the Office of Educational Talent Search, FL Holton Business Center Room 805.
+PTK Cords: Phi Theta Kappa members may purchase separate PTK Honors cords from the PTK sponsor.
+Student should contact Ms. Annette Staats at 918-647-1398 and visit with her in person in the Office of Educational Talent Search, Ollie Center Room 1202.

-The 2016 Commencement will honor graduates who are active duty or veterans and, in recognition of their military service to the United States of America, and invit them to wear a special red, white, and blue Military Honor Cord to the 2015 Commencement ceremony.
-These specials cords will be provided at no cost by the College and to all eligible graduates.
+Military/Veteran Honor Cords: Commencement will honor graduates who are active duty or veterans and, in recognition of their military service to the United States of America, and invite them to wear a special red, white, and blue Military Honor Cord during the Commencement ceremony.
+These specials cords will be provided at no cost to the graduate.
 If you are not on record as currently receiving VA Educational Benefits with CASC, then please show a copy of your DD-214 or valid military ID Card.
 Students who are graduating and participating in Commencement may receive their cords during the week of commencement from the VA Coordinator Dee Ann Dickerson at 918-647-1300, located in Hemphill Hall on the Poteau campus.

-Diplomas are professionally printed off-campus and documents the student’s degree and date of conferral.
+Diplomas are professionally printed off-campus and documents the student’s degree and date of conferral, and typically available for pick up in the Office of Admissions 4-6 weeks after the term ends or mailed if not picked up.

-All diplomas not picked up are mailed to the address specified on the Application for Graduation, so, students are asked to give any address changes to the Office of Admissions that occur.
-All graduates must have their account balance clear to receive official transcripts and the diploma.
+Business Office Accounts Hold: All graduates must have their account balance clear to receive official transcripts and the diploma.
 The Office of Admissions will notify graduates at the conclusion of the term if a balance remains and if their diploma will be held.
 Students may check their VIKECONNECT account or contact the Cashier at 918-647-1325 for questions.

 Reorder Lost or Destroyed Diploma

 Students may reorder a diploma for a fee of $40.00.
 Diplomas are professionally printed off-campus and all reprint orders are included with the summer, fall, or spring graduation diploma orders.
 A student’s name, degree, and date of conferral are confirmed prior to order.
-[Diploma Reprint ]
+[Diploma Reprint Application (1718)]

 Awarding Degree from CASC